As an Amazon Associate we earn from qualifying purchases.

 What Makes a Good Homemade Milkshake?

 A good homemade milkshake is all about flavor and texture.
 To get both, ice cream is going to be a main ingredient you use.
 If you are worried about the calories or fat, there are ways to make healthier milkshakes.
-We’ll save that recipe for another day, though.
-This is a dessert drink, and we’re going to embrace the decadence of it without worrying about the calorie count from the ice cream.
+I’ll save that recipe for another day, though.
+This is a dessert drink, and I’m going to embrace the decadence of it without worrying about the calorie count from the ice cream.